rfortherestofus/pdfcheck/README.md

 ## Licenses

 This packages is licensed under the MIT license but this package also bundles the verapdf installer, which is licensed under MPL-2.0.
 Your use of verapdf is subject to the MPL-2.0 license.
+See `inst/LICENSE.verapdf`.